Standing the Test of Time

 Because of its long history and clinical effectiveness, for centuries Chinese herbal medicine has had a great influence on the development of medical theory and practice throughout Asia.
 Besides its widespread use in China it is also practiced in many other countries including Japan, Vietnam, Taiwan, and Korea.
 In recent years, herbal medicine practice has increased rapidly in the West, enjoying widespread popularity in North America, Australia, New Zealand, and most Western European countries.

-Herbal medicine is considered one of the four foundations of a comprehensive system of health care in China that includes acupuncture, herbs, tui-na (acupressure massage), and qi gong (therapeutic breathing exercises).
+Herbal medicine is considered one of the four foundations of a comprehensive system of health care in China that includes acupuncture, herbal medicine and dietary therapy, tui-na (acupressure massage), and qi gong (therapeutic breathing exercises).
 Throughout its history, it has continually developed in complexity and in response to the growing body of medical knowledge of the times.
-But though information gained through modern research is taken into account, the efficacy of Chinese herbal medicine remains rooted in its long tradition.
+But though information gained through modern research is taken into account, the use and efficacy of Chinese herbal medicine remains rooted in its long tradition of accumulated wisdom.

 The Art and Science of Herbal Formulation

 Chinese herbal medicine is capable of treating a wide range of conditions.
 It is based on the concepts of yin, yang, qi, and blood and the many ways in which the fundamental balance and vitality of these energetic substances may be depleted or blocked.
 Clinical strategies are based on patterns of signs and symptoms, and incorporate an approach to treatment that addresses both broad constitutional tendencies as well as the primary health complaint.

 Herbal substances are categorized in detail, from chemical constituents, contraindications, and pharmacological action, to traditional Chinese concepts of temperature, flavor, directionality, meridian